Dre Campbell Farm

 What is Insecticidal Soap?

-The good news is that it is non-toxic to humans and breaks down quickly in the environment.
+The good news is that it is generally low in toxicity to humans and breaks down quickly in the environment.

 How Does It Work?

-It works by penetrating the insect’s exoskeleton and disrupting cellular membranes.
-The soap’s fatty acids break down the insects’ protective wax and oil coatings, causing them to dehydrate and die.
+It works by disrupting the insect’s outer protective layer and cellular membranes.
+The soap breaks down the insects’ protective waxy coatings, causing them to dehydrate and die.

-It works on contact alone, so repeated applications may be needed.
-Soapy water also helps to remove the scent of ant pheromones.
+It works only on contact, so repeated applications may be needed.
+Soapy water also helps remove the scent of ant pheromones.

 How to Make Natural Insecticidal Soaps

-Below are two simple recipes for insecticidal soap that you can use in your garden and home.
+Below are three simple recipes for insecticidal soap that you can use in your garden and home.

 Recipe One

-To make a natural plant insecticidal soap at home, you will need organic liquid soap, pure water, and vegetable oil.
+To make a natural plant insecticidal soap at home, you will need a mild liquid soap, water, and vegetable oil.

 Any organic cooking oil will work, such as canola, soybean, or cottonseed oil.
-However, olive oil should be avoided, as it can block the pores of the leaves [1].
+Some gardeners avoid olive oil because heavier oils may increase the risk of leaf damage or residue buildup on foliage [1].

 To make the spray:

-- Mix 2.5 tablespoons of organic liquid soap and 2.5 tablespoons of vegetable oil.
+1. Mix 1 to 2 tablespoons of mild liquid soap and 1 to 2 tablespoons of vegetable oil in a small container.
 Shake or stir well to combine.

-This natural, DIY insecticide is a safe and organic option for controlling many common soft-bodied garden pests.
+This DIY insecticide is a safe, natural option for controlling many common soft-bodied garden pests.
 But be sure to spot-test a few leaves first to check for any damage before spraying the entire plant.

 Recipe Two